Shopify Product Experience Beyond Checkout

 First Support Need

-Sub-30-second self-serve support is achievable with a product-linked knowledge base: troubleshooting flows, video guides, firmware update instructions, and common error code lookups surfaced contextually for the specific product the customer owns.
-This is not a chatbot.
-It is structured self-service built around your product's actual failure modes, accessible from the same QR that handled setup.
+Sub-30-second self-serve support is achievable with a product-linked knowledge base: troubleshooting flows, video guides, firmware instructions, and error code lookups surfaced contextually for the specific product the customer owns — accessible from the same QR that handled setup and warranty registration.
+This is structured self-service built around your product's actual failure modes, not a generic chatbot.
+Deflection saves $15–$35 per incident.
+For a brand shipping 10,000 units per month, reducing ticket volume by 20% represents $300,000–$700,000 in annual operational savings.

 Accessories and Spare Parts